vishvAsa/kalpAntaram/strI-dharma-paddhatiH/leslie/0/05_Bibliography.md

 +++
 Texts and translations
-(* Denotes the primary edition, cited in bibliographic notes unless other- wise indicated.)
+(* Denotes the primary edition, cited in bibliographic notes unless otherwise indicated.)
 Abhijñānasakuntalam
 Sanskrit text with English tr. and critical notes in C. R. Devadhar, Works of Kālidāsa, vol. 1 (Dramas), Delhi etc. (1966), reprint 1977.
 Agnipurāṇa